-Director of Policy & Government Affairs
+Director, Policy & Government Affairs

-Programs & Communications Coordinator
+Director, Programs & Events

-Kristen serves as the Council’s Programs Coordinator, where she is responsible for planning all the Council’s many annual programs and other events.
+Kristen serves as the Council’s Events Manager, where she is responsible for planning all the Council’s many annual programs and other events.
 Prior to joining the Council for Quality Growth team, Kristen worked as a paralegal in both real estate law and family law.
 In her free time, she pursued her passion for event planning by working part time for an event company in Savannah, as well as designing and coordinating weddings for family and friends.
 What once was a hobby for Kristen has now turned into an exciting transition to the non-profit sector where she can use her skills and talents to make a difference in the greater Atlanta community.
 Kristen grew up just a little south of Atlanta in Forsyth, Georgia, but also spent a good amount of her life in Statesboro.
 She enjoys spending her time outside of work with her husband and their two dogs.
 They are both graduates of Georgia Southern University and die-hard Atlanta United fans.